funnelnek/bigcommerce/README.md

 #### CategoryToCart Class
 This class is also initialized in the Category class `onReady()` method which fetches the cart if available and injects the category's products via `{{inject "products" category.products}}` in the category template file.
 The file is located at `assets/js/theme/common/category-to-cart.js`.

 An instance of this class is responsible for adding and removing all items to cart.
-Note the only items it will not add to the cart are products that has a options which requires an additional variant id post to the StoreFront API.
+Note the only items it will not add to the cart are products that has options which requires an additional variant id to post to the StoreFront API.

 ### Customer Info Banner Feature
 This feature requires enabling banner from within [your control panel](https://support.bigcommerce.com/s/article/Creating-Editing-Banners?language=en_US) and selecting which page it should appear on.